ansh997/incom/README.md

 # Internal Compass: Zooming Zero-Shot Image Classification with Internal Confidence

-This repository contains the code for **Internal Compass**, a research project exploring zero-shot image classification using internal confidence scores from Vision-Language Models (VLMs).
+This repository contains the code for **Internal Compass**, a course project exploring zero-shot image classification using internal confidence scores from Vision-Language Models (VLMs).
 The work builds on mechanistic interpretability techniques to analyze internal representations of VLMs, improving zero-shot classification performance.

 ## Features
 - Zero-shot image classification using Vision-Language Models.